Set up a Hub

 You will be registered as Hubster for your neighbourhood, and other people in your area may join your Hub as members.
 (Please note: we do not publish your actual address, and the point on the map is only an approximation).
 Once your Hub has 7 members, we will call you to discuss a start date.
-With the first delivery, we will bring trestle tables (light-weight foldable tables to put the jute bags on), bags, etc - as well as an experienced Hubster to help you pack the first time around.
+You will need to make time to go to an experienced Hubster to learn to pack.
 Whilst it isn't rocket science, there are a number of helpful hints & tips that will help make the packing quick and easy.

 Q: How long does the packing take?

 A: After you've done it a few times, the average Hub should take 40 - 60 minutes, plus another 10 minutes or so to pack any custom items.
 An average Hub means 10-12 bags, and the variance in packing time is largely determined by how many items need bagging.
 For example, mushrooms, beans and snow peas need to be packed in paper bags and if there are 1-2 of these items in a week, the packing time will be closer to 60 minutes.

 Q: What else do I need as Hubster?

 A: In addition to some of your time, you will need:

 - A covered space for packing - e.g. a carport, garage or veranda